sebastianjhauser/SmartFarmDashboard-Crop-IoT-Dashboard/README.md

 Crop Cards don't store their own condition, `analyseCrop(cropCard, reading)` works it out fresh from the card's settings and its latest sensor reading.
 Both the dashboard cards and Sensor History call this same function.

-The rules are checked in this order with the first match wining:
+The rules are checked in this order with the first match winning:
 - **Sensor Problem** - `sensor_status` is Offline or Faulty.
 Recommended water is N/A, action is Check sensor.
 Checked before anything else, even if the numbers would otherwise look fine.
 - **Invalid Data** - the reading is Online but `soil_moisture`/`temperature`/`rainfall` is outside its normal business range (0-100 / 0-50 / 0-50).
 Recommended water is N/A, action is Check reading.
 - **Dry** - `soil_moisture < target_min`.
 Recommended water is the card's `normal_water`, action is Water crop.
 - **Healthy** - `soil_moisture` is between `target_min` and `target_max` inclusive.
 Recommended water is 0L, action is Monitor.
 - **Too Wet** - `soil_moisture > target_max`.
 Recommended water is 0L, action is Stop watering.

-And for valid online readings there are two extra alearts that can be added:
+And for valid online readings there are two extra alerts that can be added:
 - **High temperature** (temperature above 35C) and
 - **Rain detected** (rainfall 5mm or more)